anyuka007/Monopoly-calculator/README.md

 ---

+🚀 Try it now https://monopoly-calculator.onrender.com – Use the Monopoly Calculator in your browser.

 The Monopoly Calculator is a React-based application designed to help players manage their Monopoly game.
 It allows users to track player scores, properties, railroads, utilities, and cash in an intuitive and interactive interface.

 ---